jcolag/entropy-arbitrage/2025-09-25-eye-beholder.md

  > **LAFORGE**: Kind of like a psychic photograph.

-Once again, I can't help read some New Age nonsense into this quick line, given the movement's earlier obsession with [Kirlian photography](https://en.wikipedia.org/wiki/Kirlian_photography) as supposedly capturing psychic phenomena.
+Once again, I can't help read some New Age nonsense into this quick line, given the movement's earlier obsession with {% wiki Kirlian_photography|Kirlian photography|en %} as supposedly capturing psychic phenomena.

  > **TROI**: That's what triggered my hallucination.
 My mind must have taken elements from my own life and then created a situation that in many ways mirrored what happened to Pierce.
 If you hadn't been there, I would have jumped just like he did.